We work with Derbyshire County Council to produce planning policy guidance for developments that deal with the management of the waste we produce.

 It will have a Waste Implementation Supplementary Planning Document (SPD) to complement it.
-Up to date news on the preparation and consultation opportunities for the Waste Core Strategy DPD is available from the Derbyshire County Council website.
+Up-to-date news on the preparation and consultation opportunities for the Waste Core Strategy DPD is available on the Derbyshire County Council website.

 We ran consultation on the plan - these, and up-coming consultations, can be viewed on Derbyshire County Council's website.